ajhelmstetter/afrodyn/beast_tutorial.md

 ### Set priors

-Tree = Yule model for interspecific analyses
+Tree prior = Yule model for interspecific analyses

-Add prior for calibration
+Add prior (at the bottm) for calibration

-If prior is secondary calibration on root, select all taxa, name prior root
+If prior is secondary calibration on root, select all taxa then name prior root.

-Set mean to node age of divergence time in other tree and change Sigma so 2.5/97.5% covers the 95% HPD node ages
+For secondary calibrations we might use a normal or uniform prior.
+For a Normal prior set mean to node age of divergence time in source tree and change Sigma value so that 2.5/97.5% covers the 95% HPD node ages.

 ### Set logs

 Sample 10,000 trees in total.

-If chain length is 10,000,000 store every 1,000

-At start run analysis 100,000,000 chain length
+If chain length is 10,000,000 store every 1,000.
+Do some test runs at this length, if this goes well then start a run  with 100,000,000 chain length sampling every 10,000.

 (can find and replace in XML if many partitions)